furkancevdetanduv/furkancevdetanduv/README.md

 - 👋 Hi, I’m Furkan
 - 👀 I’m interested in OOP languages like C#, Java, TypeScript and frameworks such as .Net, Angular
-- 📫 You can reach me via gmail
+- 📫 You can reach me via f.cevdetanduv@gmail.com

 <!---